 Dental Emergency, No Insurance: 4 Tips to Get Affordable Care

-Know how to prepare for any dental issue—insured or not—with the help of these four tips:
+Know how to prepare for any dental emergency—insured or not—with the help of these four tips.

 Tip #1: Know What’s Urgent and What Isn’t

-If you don’t have dental insurance, it’s vital to know what needs immediate attention and what doesn’t.
-Examples of dental emergencies include:
+If you don’t have dental insurance, it’s vital to know what needs immediate attention and what can wait.

 - A loose or knocked-out permanent tooth